1inch/limit-order-protocol/description.md

 ### Interactions

-Interactions are callbacks that enable the execution of arbitrary code provided by the maker (provided by order) or taker (provided on fill execution).
+Interactions are callbacks that enable the execution of arbitrary code, which is provided by the maker’s order or taker’s fill execution.

 The order execution logic includes several steps that also involve interaction calls:

 1. Validate the order
 2. **Call the maker's pre-interaction**